Pomors: Material culture

 One important aesthetic feature of Pomor culture is Mezen painting, a highly symbolic style for wood and household objects, as well as the style of Palashchelye, where Pomor painting was originally developed.
-These are uniquely rooted in the local geography, however syncretic, combining influences not only from South Russian peasants but also the Far East, India, decorative motives of Turkic people and Greece, including swastika motifs of pre-Aryan origin.
+These are uniquely rooted in the local geography, however syncretic, combining influences not only from South Russian peasants but also from the Far East and India and decorative motives of Turkic people and Greece, including swastika motifs of pre-Aryan origin.
 Items like tuesa (storage boxes), polotuhi (flat boxes) and koroba (baskets) were made from birch bark.
-There was also a strong tradition of ceramic production, with the Pomor pottery craft rooting from the village of Timoschel’e, while metalwork like copper casting was based around Kimzha.
+There was also a strong tradition of ceramic production, with the Pomor pottery craft rooting from the village of Timoschel'e, while metalwork like copper casting was based around Kimzha.
 Another one of Pomorye's most important artistic traditions is Kholmogory bone carving.

 Pomor houses were traditionally very big and populated by extended families, with each of them possessing a two-story house including a gallery and a ramp, cellars, a bathhouse, a stable, granaries, and often a mill, all inside.
 The doors to those houses were traditionally left unlocked, one of their oldest customs.
-In gardens, 2–3 meters high votive or funerary crosses could regularly be found, as until the Soviet revolution the dead were buried next to their home.
+In gardens, 2–3 meters high votive or funerary crosses that were 2–3 m high could regularly be found since until the Soviet Revolution, the dead were buried next to their home.